sql-machine-learning/elasticdl/doc/tutorials/elasticdl_local.md

-# ElasticDL on local
+# ElasticDL on Local Environment

-This document aims to give a simple example to show how to sumbmit deep learning jobs to a local kubernetes cluster in a local computer.
+This document aims to give a simple example to show how to submit deep learning jobs to a local kubernetes cluster in a local computer.
 It helps to understand the working process of ElasticDL.

 ## Environment preparation

-Here we should install minikube first.
+Here we should install Minikube first.
 Please refer to the official [installation guide](https://kubernetes.io/docs/tasks/tools/install-minikube/).

-In this tutorial, we use [hyperkit](https://github.com/moby/hyperkit) as the hypervisor of minikube.
+In this tutorial, we use [hyperkit](https://github.com/moby/hyperkit) as the hypervisor of Minikube.

 ## Write model file

 We use TensorFlow Keras API to build our models.
-Please refer to this [tutorials](https://github.com/sql-machine-learning/elasticdl/blob/develop/elasticdl/doc/model_building.md) on model building for details.
+Please refer to this [tutorials](model_building.md) on model building for details.

-## Summit Job to minikube
+## Summit Job to Minikube

 ### Install ElasticDL